aragon/geo-browser-contracts/README.md

 The DAO contract can be deployed by using Aragon's DAOFactory contract.
 This will deploy a new DAO with the desired plugins and their respective settings.

-The current repository provides the plugins necessary to cover two use cases:
+The current repository provides the plugins needed to cover two use cases:

 1. A standard space where members propose changes and editors vote on them
    - Space plugin
    - Standard Governance plugin
    - Standard Member Add helper
-2. A personal space, where editors apply changes and members can also propose them
+2. A personal space, where members can submit content and editors can apply everything in one go
    - Space plugin
    - Personal Admin plugin
    - Personal Member Add helper